Chart Color Schemes

 Mernda - North is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Mernda - North, as per the latest Census, consisted of 83.8% houses and 16.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 87.2% houses and 12.8% other dwellings.
-Home ownership in Mernda - North was at 16.6%, with the rest either mortgaged (54.6%) or rented (28.9%).
-The median monthly mortgage repayment in the area was $1,900, aligning with Melbourne metro's average.
-The median weekly rent figure was recorded at $378, compared to Melbourne metro's $371.
-Nationally, Mernda - North's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Mernda - North's dwelling structures, as per the latest Census, consisted of 83.8% houses and 16.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 87.2% houses and 12.8% other dwellings.
+Home ownership in Mernda - North was at 16.6%, with mortgaged dwellings at 54.6% and rented ones at 28.9%.
+The median monthly mortgage repayment was $1,900, aligning with Melbourne metro's average, while the median weekly rent was $378, compared to Melbourne metro's $1,900 and $371 respectively.
+Nationally, Mernda - North's mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing